joques/pervasive/README.md

 # Pervasive

->Pervasive is a simple prototype of a distributed and asynchronous resource dispatcher.
+Pervasive is a simple prototype of a distributed and asynchronous resource dispatcher.
 The typical scenario is as follows.
 A user submits a resource to Pervasive indicating the topics that resource is related to as well as the name of the file, where the content of the resource is stored.
-Pervasive then identifies the devices, which might be interested in displaying the resource.
+Pervasive then identifies the devices, which might be interested in displaying the resource.<br/>

->Pervasive is implemented in Node.js
+Pervasive is implemented in Node.js

 # Node.js Installation
 <pre><code>